 Knowing the Hanau Hessians had been dropped off in Quebec, the General was convinced the English would be sending an army to Ft.
 Ticonderoga from Quebec and another up the Hudson to meet up with it.
 The two armies would no doubt get moving in early spring, and it was imperative that he send whatever militias he could muster to cut them off.
 As for the Continental Army, he needed more French muskets, more Pennsylvania rifles, more powder, more boots and clothing, more horses and saddlery, in short, more of everything.

 Mayer answered that muskets, powder and boots were being sent in ever greater number.
-European military uniforms were also being sent to Pennsylvania along with hundreds of bolts of fine woolen cloth, some red, some blue.
+European military uniforms were also being sent to Pennsylvania along with hundreds of bolts of fine woolen red and blue cloth.
 An army of seamstresses would tailor the uniforms to the General’s liking.
 Furthermore, the Pennsylvania gunsmiths were being financially encouraged to produce as many rifles as possible and as quickly as possible.
 The General would soon be able to form more rifle companies.
 Mayer told the General all he had to do was ask Haym if he needed anything.
 For now, the important thing was to prevent the two British armies from joining up at Fort Ticonderoga.